top of page

 The adjective 'attentive' has its origins in the Latin word 'attentivus,' which is derived from 'attentus,' the past participle of 'attendere.'
 'Attendere' combines 'ad,' meaning 'to,' and 'tendere,' meaning 'to stretch or extend.'
 In essence, 'attendere' conveyed the idea of stretching one's mental faculties toward something, indicating close observation or focus.
 As Latin evolved into Old French, 'attentivus' became 'atentif,' carrying the sense of being watchful or observant.
 This concept of being fully engaged in paying close attention persisted as the term entered Middle English, leading to the modern English adjective 'attentive.'
 Thus, the etymology of 'attentive' underscores its meaning of being observant, alert, and fully engaged in closely attending to a person, task, or situation, as if one were stretching their mental focus toward it.

-Quiz: Find the meaning of attentive
+Find the correct meaning of the adjective attentive:

 Try Again!